ethanwongca/hai_work/README.md

 - **Utility Functions:** Including scanpath extraction and cyclic splitting functions.

 ### 2. `hpc`
-This folder contains resources for high-performance computing, including:
+This folder contains resources and **documentation** for high-performance computing, including:
 - **Slurm Template:** A template for running jobs on the ubc_ml cluster.
 - **Statistics Script:** A script to compute the standard deviation of the AUC (Area Under the Curve) and accuracy metrics from VTNet's output file.